Crypto Coins Vs Tokens – A Comprehensive Guide

 Crypto Coins Vs Tokens: Conclusion

-The basic concept of a coin as well as a token is now known: coins are native to your own blockchain.
+The basic concept of a crypto coin vs token is now known: coins are native to your own blockchain.
 Although tokens on another blockchain have been developed, such as Ethereum, NEO or Waves.

 The most common uses for both Crypto coins vs tokens should also be identified.
 Coins are generally used simply as currency, although certain coins are used for different purposes.
 They are used to fuel applications, to verify a network transaction or to fuel smart contracts and token transfers.
 They are used to fuel applications.